chitchats/chitchats-api-doc/sections/shipments.md

 * `PATCH /shipments/abcde12345/buy` will attempt to buy the selected postage for the given shipment.
 Returns `200 OK` if successful.
 A successful result only means that a purchase is requested.
 The status of the shipment may be `postage_requested`.
 If this happens the caller will need to wait a few seconds and poll until the shipment returns `ready` or `postage_purchase_failed`.

 The reason for not blocking is that buying postage can take a few seconds (exact duration is dependent on our postage providers but this will normally complete in less than 3 seconds).
-Because of the delay waiting to return for each call is too inefficient when buying 1000s of shipments.
-What we recommend doing is calling the buy end point on all your endpoints and then poll at reasonable intervals until the shipment's status changes to `ready`.
-The example shows how to accomplish this.
+Because of the delay waiting to return for each call, is inefficient when buying 1000s of shipments.
+In this case, we recommend calling the buy end point on all your endpoints and then poll at reasonable intervals until the shipment's status changes to `ready`.
+The example below shows how to accomplish this.

 ```ruby
 def buy